Sveimoldr/adtech-rest-api/README.md

 For example, to generate 100 entries, run:

-Copy code

 `python manage.py generate_mockdata 100`

 ## Usage

-- Access the web interface at `http://localhost:8000/`.
 - API endpoints can be accessed at `http://localhost:8000/api/`.
 - API mocked data can be accessed at `http://localhost:8000/api/ad_data`.